SwedbankPay/developer.swedbankpay.com/_includes/transaction.md

 *   `Completed` - if everything went ok the transaction will follow through to completion.
-*   `Failed` - if the transaction has failed (i.e. a denial from the acquiring bank) it is possible to retry (i.e the consumer tries using another credit card) up to a maximum amount of retries (in that case which the payment order gets the state `failed` as well).
+*   `Failed` - if the transaction has failed (i.e. a denial from the acquiring bank) it is possible to retry (i.e the payer tries using another card) up to a maximum amount of retries (in that case which the payment order gets the state `failed` as well).